Satjpatel/NeuralNetworkOnFPGA/README.md

 An initial proof of concept for a neural network on FPGA.

 I created this project as a proof of concept to start working with Neural Networks on an FPGA.
 The goal was to demonstrate that a NN could be trained to perform a simple operation (4 input XOR, for its simplicity) and then save its learned weights and biases in a format suitable for FPGA implementation.
 This exercise serves as a foundational step in exploring the implementation of machine learning models on hardware platforms like FPGAs, which can be more efficient for certain types of computations.
-The code showcases the training of a neural network, conversion of its parameters to fixed-point representation, and provides a glimpse into the potential of deploying machine learning models on specialized hardware.
 I plan to take this project forward with making an FPGA implementation of an audio autoencoder in the coming weeks.

 Neural Network Implemented: